-NOTICE OF NOMINATION AND ELECTION FOR THE UNION BARGAINING COMMITTEE (four positions)
+NOTICE OF NOMINATION AND ELECTION FOR THE UNION BARGAINING COMMITTEE (eight positions)

 The bargaining committee vacancies are allocated from the following jurisdictions:

-- One member who work in GSAS natural sciences departments;
+- One member who works in GSAS natural sciences departments;

 - One member who works in SEAS departments;

-- One members who works in professional/other schools (School of the Arts, Journalism, SIPA, Business, Professional Studies, GSAPP, Social Work, Law, etc);
+- Two members who work in professional/other schools (School of the Arts, Journalism, SIPA, Business, Professional Studies, GSAPP, Social Work, Law, etc);

-- One member who works in Biomedical Sciences (P&S)/CUMC/Public Health departments.
+- Two members who work in Biomedical Sciences (P&S)/CUMC/Public Health departments.

-Any eligible Union supporter who wishes to accept the nomination for one of the four (4) Bargaining Committee positions listed above must indicate their intention in writing, including the specific jurisdiction for which they are a candidate, by electronic scan (pdf), photograph attachment, or by hand delivery of a signed acceptance of nomination for the specified position above no later than 5pm on Wednesday, September 11, 2019: GWC-UAW Elections, 256 W 38th Street, 12th Floor, New York, NY 10018 or by e-mail to the UAW 2110 elections committee at email@example.com.
+Any eligible Union supporter who wishes to accept the nomination for one of the eight Bargaining Committee positions listed above must indicate their intention in writing, including the specific jurisdiction for which they are a candidate, by electronic scan (pdf) or photograph attachment, of a signed acceptance of nomination for the specified position above no later than 5:00 PM on Tuesday, August 25, 2020 by email to the UAW Local 2110 Elections Committee at email@example.com.

-Responsibilities of bargaining committee members are on our website and at the bottom of this email: https://columbiagradunion.org/vote/bargainingcommittee/
+Responsibilities of Bargaining Committee members are on our website and at the bottom of this email: https://columbiagradunion.org/vote/bargainingcommitteenomination/

 Election Dates, Times and Locations